kamataryo/eslint-snippets/README.md

   The snippets are available on `*.js` or `*.json`.

-1. type..
+1. Try to type..
-  - the rule name
+  - the rule name, for example `no-console`
-  - "eslint-disable" or "eslint-disable-next-line"
+  - `eslint-disable` or `eslint-disable-next-line`
-2. complete them.
+2. You can see the suggests

 ## Development